octopus-network/octopus-docs/src/general/octopus-overview.md

 In the Octopus Network, OCT holders can stake OCTs to become validators or delegators.
 Validators secure Appchains by staking OCT and [running the validator nodes](../maintain/validator-guide.md) of the Appchain.
 Delegators secure Appchains by delegating the OCT they stake to honest validators.

-The validators are rewarded with the native token of the corresponding Appchains by validating cross-chain transactions and blocks.
+The validators are rewarded with the native token of the corresponding Appchains by validating transactions and blocks.
 If a validator misbehaves (e.g. be offline, attacks the network, or runs malware) in the network, the staked OCT of both the validator and its delegators will be slashed proportionally.